 In 2002 Hammond (b.
 1963) cofounded MIT’s Institute for Soldier Nanotechnology, where she and her partners use their scientific know-how to make our troops safer on the ground.
 One of her lab’s inventions is a spray coating that helps blood clot almost instantly, a technology that could save thousands of lives and limbs on the battlefield every year.

-Hammond is the David H. Koch Chair Professor of Engineering at MIT and is also a member of MIT’s Koch Institute for Integrative Cancer Research.
+Hammond is Vice Provost for Faculty and Institute Professor at MIT.
+She is also a member of MIT’s Koch Institute for Integrative Cancer Research.
 She has created polymers for revolutionary drug-delivery systems: chemotherapy drugs are delivered through nanoparticles disguised as water molecules so they can “sneak” past our immune system and lodge in tumor tissues to do their work.
 In 2013 Hammond cofounded LayerBio, a biotechnology company developing novel drug-delivery products for use in areas as diverse as ophthalmology, wound care, and tendon repair.

 Paula Hammond working in a lab